 Simply put to build big legs, you will have to do some squats.
-Squats are the quintessential compound movement for developing a bigger and stronger legs.
-They targets all major muscle group on your legs, quads, hams, glutes.
-Squats are also a very versatile exercise that offers a different variations that allow you to recruit whatever muscle group you want to focus on.
-By simply pointing toes in or out or spreading your feet out or drawing them in closer, you can hit your every muscle group in your legs from a variety of angles.
-And being a compound movement, squats also allow you put heavy loads on your legs which leads to not only stronger legs but also maximum muscle gains.
+Squats are the quintessential compound movement for developing bigger and stronger legs.
+It targets all major muscle group on your legs, quads, hams, glutes.
+Squats are also a very versatile exercise that offers different variations that allow you to recruit whatever muscle group you want to focus on.
+By simply pointing toes in or out or spreading your feet out or drawing them in closer, you can hit every muscle group in your legs from a variety of angles.
+And being a compound movement squats also allow you put heavy loads on your legs which lead to not only stronger legs but also maximum muscle gains.

-Volume and intensity are key factors to building muscle mass and with legs they are mandatory.
+Volume and intensity are key factors in building muscle mass and with legs they are mandatory.
 Your legs support your upper body and are in use most of the day, so in order to add mass in them, you will need to train them with lots of volume and intensity.
-Up the your training volume by increasing the number of exercises or the number of sets you perform during your leg workout.
-From example do 3-4 exercises for your quads and 2-3 exercises for your hamstrings.
+Up your training volume by increasing the number of exercises or the number of sets, you perform during your leg workout.
+For example, do 3-4 exercises for your quads and 2-3 exercises for your hamstrings.
 Similarly, you can increase your sets by performing 4-5 working sets instead of the usual 3 sets.
-For intensity, incorporate techniques such as pre-exhaust, supersets or dropsets.
+For intensity, incorporate techniques such as pre-exhaust, supersets or drop sets.
 These training techniques are very effective for taking your muscles to failure and beyond, a requisite to muscle growth.

 Below, we provide great leg workouts incorporating all of these training principles.
 Give this routine a try next time you train legs and see the difference it can make in your development.